GoPGC: History

-On November 7, 2020, TheBus launched new Saturday service on routes 13, 16, 17, 18, 20, 21, 24, 26, 30, 32, 33, 35, and 36.
-All routes operate every 30–45 minutes between 6:00 AM and 6:00 PM.

 In 2023, TheBus partnered with Metrobus to redesign its current network dubbed as Better Bus.
 After months of proposals, on November 21, 2024, WMATA approved its Better Bus Network Redesign, which began in 2022.
-Under the plan, all routes will be renamed with easier to understand route designations and modify most of its existing routes with the goal of making the bus system easier to use, faster, and more reliable.
-Changes are expected to start on June 29, 2025.
 All TheBus routes were renamed into P routes.
 At the same time, TheBus changed its name to Prince George's County Transit.

+In May 2026, Prince George's County Transit announced they would launch new Sunday service beginning on June 14, 2026, on five different bus routes.
+They had long been criticized for being the only bus operator serving a county fully or partially within the Beltway to have no Sunday service, and they had no weekend service at all before Saturday service launched in 2020.

+On August 24, 2026, Prince George's County Transit TheBus announced they will rebrand to GoPGC on September 2, 2026 after a 36-year run being branded and known as TheBus since its initial launch in January 1990.

 Authority

 While a bus service operated in the Maryland suburbs of Washington, D.C., by Metrobus, or a local or state government in Maryland, is not required to have an Operating Authority from the Washington Metropolitan Area Transit Commission, such authorization is required for a service operated by a non-government agency.
-Because TheBus is operated by RATP Dev, under a contract with Prince George's County, it has operating authorization as WMATC 3226.
+Because GoPGC is operated by RATP Dev, under a contract with Prince George's County, it has operating authorization as WMATC 3226.

 Routes

-All routes operate on Weekdays with select routes operating on Saturdays.
+All routes operate on Weekdays with select routes operating on Saturdays and Sundays.
 Service usually ends around 6:30 pm on most routes with some routes ending at 8:00 pm.
-TheBus does not operate on Sundays, or on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+Sunday service on select routes began on June 14, 2026.
+GoPGC does not operate on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.

 All routes listed below began service on June 30, 2025.